felipenlunkes/cv/index.md

 <div align="justify">

 Interested in acting as a **backend developer** (in C, Python, Java and SQL), or as **a DevOps developer**.
 I have experience in project development using C, Python, Java and x86 Assembly languages, as well as code maintenance in the git system.
 Experience and mastery of Unix-like systems such as Linux, FreeBSD and macOS, as well as shell scripting.
-Graduated as a computer technician (2013) and graduated in Biological Sciences (emphasis in Biotechnology and Health) from UFMG (Universidade Federal de Minas Gerais - Federal University of Minas Gerais, Brazil).
+Graduated as a computer technician (2013).
 In my spare time, I'm interested in studying and developing operating systems and associated projects, as well as projects in low-level programming.
 I always try to update myself in the most used languages ​​and frameworks.
-I'm looking for my first opportunity in the development market and to improve myself in the area, applying what I've learned from my projects to products.
+I'm looking for my first opportunity in the development market and to improve myself in the area.

 <hr>